 Pension Costs.
-The increase in retirement cost driven by rising CalPERS rates is a significant budgetary challenge facing the City.
-The payments made to the retirement system equals 15.3% of the City's General Fund in the Fiscal Year 2015/16 proposed budget.
+The increase in retirement cost driven by lower investment returns of the California Public Employees Retirement System ("CalPERS") is a significant budgetary challenge facing the City.
+The payments made to the retirement system equaled 16.2% of the City's General Fund in the Fiscal Year 2016-17 budget and are estimated at \$24.5 million in 2017-18, or 14.7% of the 2017-18 Proposed Budget.
 Over the last several years CalPERS has made a series of changes that have resulted in higher contribution rates.
-The impact of these cost increases have been partially offset through negotiations with the City's bargaining groups, and have resulted in the implementation of pension reform.
-Under the negotiated pension reform, employees have agreed to pay their share of pension costs, thereby reducing the impact of pension cost increases to the City's budget.
+The impact of these cost increases has been partially offset through negotiations with the City's bargaining groups, and has resulted in the implementation of pension reform.
+Under the negotiated pension reform, employees have agreed to pay an increased share of pension costs, thereby reducing the impact of pension cost increases to the City's budget.
+See "Pension Plans."